Updated March 31, 2026

 - Kansas businesses with 1+ employees generally must carry workers' compensation, while sole proprietors, partners, and LLC members are exempt under the state rules provided.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms may shape your insurance choices.
+- Most commercial leases in Kansas require proof of general liability coverage, so lease terms may shape your insurance choices.

 - Kansas commercial auto minimum liability limits are $25,000/$50,000/$25,000 if your consulting business uses a covered vehicle for work-related travel.